Kalesh-Singh/Lexer/README.md

 The unit tests for this lexer require the Google Test framework.

-On Linux environments the framework can be setup by running the `test_setup.sh` script, by running the following commands:
+On Linux environments the framework can be setup by executing the `test_setup.sh` script, by running the following commands:
 ```bash
 chmod +x test_setup.sh
 sh test_setup.sh